 Sales are one important yardstick for becoming a successful artist.
 But you also need other long-term goals that you should aim for in your artistic career to measure if you’ve made it.

 How much money can I make as an artist?

 First things first.
 “How much money can I make?” is not a dirty question!
 Art is a labor of love, but nobody wants to starve in a garret for their artwork.
 While we love stories of artwork selling for millions, the average artist scrapes a living.
 In the US, the average income for a full-time fine artist is $60,000.

-History is littered with romantic stories of artists who created masterpieces, lived in obscurity, but whose work now sells for millions at auction.
-Vincent van Gogh did sell a handful of paintings, including one to his brother, but he mostly swapped them for food.
+History is littered with romantic stories of artists who created masterpieces and lived in obscurity.
+Only after death does their work sell for millions at auction.
+Vincent van Gogh did sell a handful of paintings, including one to his brother.
+But he mostly swapped them for food.
 His most expensive painting, Portrait of Dr Paul Gachet, sold for $83 million in 1990.
-But if we could ask Vincent van Gogh if he would prefer posthumous fame or a dignified living, he might have settled for modest success.
+If we could ask Vincent van Gogh if he would prefer posthumous fame or a dignified living, he might have settled for modest success.